malouski/Greys_Anatomy/content/homepage/opener.md

 {{< button "Get the data" "https://github.com/malouski/Greys_Anatomy/tree/main/data_files" >}}

-Read more about data cleaning and preprocessing in the explainer notebook.

-{{< button "Go to explainer notebook" "https://nbviewer.org/github/malouski/Greys_Anatomy/blob/main/explainer_notebook.ipynb" >}}
+The data cleaning, analysis and code for this project can be found in the [explainer notebook](https://nbviewer.org/github/malouski/Greys_Anatomy/blob/main/explainer_notebook.ipynb?flush_cache=false).

 All our notebooks, data, etc., can also be found in our GitHub [repository](https://github.com/malouski/Greys_Anatomy).